 The Unreinforced Masonry Buildings Securing Fund has been set up to support building owners who are required to secure the parapets and/or facades of their URM building within 12 months.

-The fund will contribute approximately half the costs of the actual work involved in securing the URM parapet and/or facade up to a maximum of $10,000 for a parapet and $15,000 for a facade.
+The fund will contribute approximately half the costs of the actual work involved in securing the URM parapet and/or facade up to a maximum of $25,000.

 Unreinforced Masonry Buildings Securing Fund has further information about the fund.